getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 `instruction_addr`:

 : An optional instruction address for symbolication.
-This should be a string as hexadecimal number with a `0x` prefix.
+This should be a string with a hexadecimal number that includes a `0x` prefix.
 If this is set and a known image is defined in the [_Debug Meta Interface_]({%- link _documentation/development/sdk-dev/event-payloads/debugmeta.md -%}), then symbolication can take place.

 `symbol_addr`:

 : An optional address that points to a symbol.
-We actually use the instruction address for symbolication but this can be used to calculate an instruction offset automatically.
+We use the instruction address for symbolication, but this can be used to calculate an instruction offset automatically.

 `image_addr`: